pyjamabrah/pyjamabrah-community-contributions/arm64-el0-el1-switching/index.md

     .asciz "Hey from EL0, this message is for EL1\n"
 ```

 What's happening here?

-I load the system call number (64 for `write` in Linux ARM64) into `x8`, set up arguments in `x0`--`x2` (per the Linux ABI), and issue `svc #0`.
+I load the system call number (**64** for `write` in Linux ARM64) into `x8`, set up arguments in `x0`--`x2` (per the Linux ABI), and issue `svc #0`.
 The immediate value (`#0`) is mostly ignored in practice but can be used by the kernel to differentiate types of supervisor calls.
 When `svc` executes, the processor (automatically happens in h/w, no s/w intervention is required):

 - Switches to EL1.
-- Saves the program counter (PC) to ELR_EL1 (Exception Link Register for EL1).
+- Saves the program counter (`PC`) to `ELR_EL1` (Exception Link Register for EL1).
-- Saves the status register (PSTATE) to SPSR_EL1 (Saved Program Status Register for EL1).
+- Saves the status register (`PSTATE`) to `SPSR_EL1` (Saved Program Status Register for EL1).
 - Jumps to the vector table entry for synchronous exceptions.

-**Note**: The `svc` instruction doesn't save general-purpose registers (`x0`--`x30`).
+> The `svc` instruction doesn't save general-purpose registers (`x0`--`x30`).
 That's on the kernel to handle, or you risk clobbering user state.

 **Homework**: Imagine any malicious user passes garbage or some unsavory data in registers (e.g., an invalid pointer in `x1`), the kernel needs robust validation to avoid crashes.
-Can you come up with some modifcations in our snippet to achieve that?
+Can you come up with some modifications in our snippet to achieve that?

 ## The Vector Table and Synchronous Exception Handling

-When the `svc` instruction fires, the processor looks at the Vector Base Address Register (VBAR_EL1 - it is programmed during the boot phase, we will talk about this in future artciles when we talk about the boot flow) to find the vector table---a table of exception handlers in EL1.
+When the `svc` instruction fires, the processor looks at the Vector Base Address Register (`VBAR_EL1` - it is programmed during the boot phase, we will talk about this in future articles when we talk about the boot flow) to find the vector table --- a table of exception handlers in EL1.
 The table has entries for different exception types, including synchronous exceptions like system calls.

 For a 64-bit EL0 app, the processor jumps to the "Synchronous, Lower EL, AArch64" entry.